Universal principles of cell population growth follow from local contact inhibition: Methods

-Cells were seeded on an 8 chamber microscopy slide overnight.
-They were then rinsed with phosphate-buffered saline (PBS), fixed in cold Methanol:Acetone (1:1) for 10 minutes and further permeabilized by 0.5\% triton 100 and then blocked with 5\% bovine serum albumin in PBS.
-Samples were incubated with LAMP2 rabbit primary antibody (1:100; ab 218529) from abcam and secondary Alexa-Fluor 488 antirabbit (1:1000) antibody.
-WGA was used to stain the membrane and DAPI for the Nucleous.
-Coverslips were mounted using ProLong Gold Antifade Reagent (Life Technologies) and images were captured with a Leica TCS SP5 (Leica) confocal microscope.
-Cell count measurements were performed with an oil-immersion x63 objective.
+Cells were seeded on an 8-chamber microscopy slide overnight.
+They were then rinsed with phosphate-buffered saline (PBS), fixed in cold methanol:acetone (1:1) for 10 minutes, and further permeabilized with 0.5\% Triton X-100, then blocked with 5\% bovine serum albumin in PBS.
+Samples were incubated with LAMP2 rabbit primary antibody (1:100; ab218529, Abcam) and secondary Alexa-Fluor 488 anti-rabbit antibody (1:1000).
+Wheat germ agglutinin (WGA) was used to stain the membrane and DAPI for the nucleus.
+Coverslips were mounted using ProLong Gold Antifade Reagent (Life Technologies), and images were captured with a Leica TCS SP5 confocal microscope.
+Cell count measurements were performed with an oil-immersion 63$\times$ objective.